HenkT28/pands-project/README.md

 [3] Scatter_Plot script using Seaborn.

-From this scattered plot, we can distinctly distinguish Iris-setosa, but Iris-versicolor and Iris-verginica can't be distinguished based on thier sepal width and sepal length.
-Thus to distinguish between versicolor and verginica, we have to analyse some other features.
-Here, we can use pairwise plotting.
+From this scattered plot, we can distinctly distinguish Setosa, but Iris Versicolor and Virginica can't be separated based on their sepal width and sepal length.
+Thus to distinguish between versicolor and virginica, we have to analyse some other features.

+There is considerable overlap between Iris Virginica and Iris Versicolor suggsting a high correlation and predictable relationship.
+To differentiate, here, we can use pairwise plotting.

-[4] Pairwise_Plot:
+[4] Pairwise_Plot script:

 From the pairwise plots, we see that Iris-setosa is distinguishable in all aspects.
 As for differentiating between Iris-versicolor and Irish-verginica, they can be seperated on the basis of Petal Length and Petal Width.
 In the plot between petal width verses petal length, the petal width and length of versicolor is smaller than that of verginica.

+[5] 3D_Scatter_Plot script:

+This script will give you a glance of the Iris data set showing in 3D format.
+As you can see, there is high concentration of samples where Sepal length is low, and Petal length is low as well.

 ### Prerequisites - how to run the code